Prenatal perception

 Prenatal perception is the study of the extent of somatosensory and other types of perception during pregnancy.
 In practical terms, this means the study of fetuses; none of the accepted indicators of perception are present in embryos.
 Studies of this type inform the abortion controversy, along with certain related pieces of legislation in countries affected by that debate.
 As of 2022, there is not any scientific consensus on whether a fetus can feel pain.

 Prenatal hearing

-Numerous studies have found evidence indicating a fetus's ability to respond to auditory stimuli.
-The earliest fetal response to a sound stimulus has been observed at 16 weeks' gestational age, while the auditory system is fully functional at 25–29 weeks' gestation.
-At 33–41 weeks' gestation, the fetus is able to distinguish its mother's voice from others.
+Numerous studies have provided evidence that a fetus can respond to auditory stimuli.
+The earliest responses to sound have been observed at around 16 weeks of gestation, while the auditory system is considered fully functional between 25 and 29 weeks of gestation.
+Between 33 and 41 weeks of gestation, the fetus is able to distinguish its mother’s voice from those of others.